frescoraja/carousel.vim/README.md

 *work-in-progress*

-A vim plugin wrapper that provides a simple interface to dynamically control several of Vim's visual elements and
-behavior: cursor, textwidth and cursorcolumn, font, background, and colorscheme.
+A vim plugin wrapper that allows users to dynamically control several of Vim's visual elements and behavior: cursor, textwidth and cursorcolumn, font, background, and colorscheme.

 > **Note:** This is for my own educational use, if you want to try it go ahead but at your own risk..
 It is my first
 > time attempting to create a Vim plugin and I take no responsibility for any consequences of its use on your system.